feathersui/feathersui-website/docs/haxe-openfl/toggle-switch.md

 ## The Basics

-First, let's create an [`ToggleSwitch`](https://api.feathersui.com/current/feathers/controls/ToggleSwitch.html) control, update its selection, and add it to the display list.
+First, let's create an [`ToggleSwitch`](https://api.feathersui.com/current/feathers/controls/ToggleSwitch.html) control, update its selection, and add it to the [the display list](https://books.openfl.org/openfl-developers-guide/display-programming/basics-of-display-programming.html).

 ```hx
 var toggle = new ToggleSwitch();